 - Provide all necessary public communications and communications material.

-Through the Program, VCF is committed to supporting the government of Vietnam, priorities to ensure our commitments to strategic development priorities, and to provide critical leadership and resources for the full development of the thousands of orphans created by the pandemic.
+Through the Program, VCF is committed to supporting the government of Vietnam, priorities to ensure our commitments to strategic development priorities, and providing critical leadership and resources for the full development of the thousands of orphans created by the pandemic.